ArkEcosystemArchive/docs-legacy/docs/guidebook/core/docker.md

 *Need to start everything from scratch and make sure there aren't any cached containers, images or volumes left, just use **purge_all.sh** script.*

 ::: warning
 **Current files/preset are not Production ready.
-Official Production ARK-Core Docker images will be released soon after ARK-Core v2 goes live**.
+Official Production Ark-Core Docker images will be released soon after Ark-Core v2 goes live**.
 :::